donhighmsft/ansible-rancher-ha/README.md

 ### Provision Nginx Load Balancer and RKE Nodes

-For your convenience `setup-azure.sh` shell script *(optional you can use your own provision script)* is provided to randomly generate nodes for the HA Install.
-Keep in mind this isn't an *idempotent* script but it will generate random node names.
+For your convenience `setup-azure.sh` shell script *(optional you can use your own vm provision script)* is provided to randomly generate nodes for the HA Install.
+Keep in mind this isn't an *idempotent* script but it will generate random node vm names.

-The following actions will clone the repository, create a resource group, create a virtual network, and create 4 vm nodes.
+The following actions will clone the repository, create a resource group, create a virtual network, and create 4 random azure vm nodes.

 ```sh
 # clone this repo